Ultraman Dyna: Songs

+Ultraman Decker

+To celebrate the 25th anniversary of the series, Tsuburaya released the sequel of Ultraman Trigger: New Generation Tiga titled Ultraman Decker (ウルトラマンデッカー, Urutoraman Dekkā), serving as a modern reimagining of the original series.

 Home media

 In July 2020, Shout!
 Factory announced to have struck a multi-year deal with Alliance Entertainment and Mill Creek Entertainment, with the blessings of Tsuburaya and Indigo, that granted them the exclusive SVOD and AVOD digital rights to the Ultra series and films (1,100 TV episodes and 20 films) acquired by Mill Creek the previous year.
 Ultraman Dyna, amongst other titles, will stream in the United States and Canada through Shout!
 Factory TV and Tokushoutsu.